VISIT OUR BLOG ARCHIVES with suggested unit studies where applicable.

 Note: Sometimes young learners are just not ready to write.
 This can be especially true for boys.
 If you are meeting with lots of conflict and resistance, it may be best to wait

-If your child seems physically and developmentally, and is showing interest, consider the tips below!
+If your child seems physically and developmentally ready, and is showing interest, consider the tips below!

 By Kathy Green